 ☑️ Showing empathy

-☑️ Being non-judgment
+☑️ Being non-judgmental

 ☑️ Not interrupting

-☑️ Prohibiting aggressive behavior or abusive language
+☑️ Prohibiting aggressive behaviour or abusive language

 ☑️ Using open-ended questions that encourage sharing